Home | Blog Index | Blog Archives | Christianity & Faith Essays

 June 16: Lightning at New Baden

-Tuesday the 16th was a 'local' chase day, with weak upper level winds leading to disorganized storms.
+Tuesday the 16th was a 'local' storm photography day, with weak upper level winds leading to disorganized storms.
 I caught this storm just outside of town on the way home from a work meeting.
 The lightning was unexpectedly good for such a meager environment.
 These are all video frame captures.

 June 18: Low-topped supercell from St. Libory to Bartelso, IL